9 Most Instagrammable Places in Canada

 Peggy’s Cove

 The Peggy’s Cove area offers a variety of outdoor activities, including hiking, fishing, and boating.
 Visitors can also take guided tours that take them out to sea to see the local marine life, including whales, dolphins, and seals.
 Overall, Peggy’s Cove is a must-see destination for anyone visiting Nova Scotia.
-Its natural beauty, charming village, and rich history make it a unique and unforgettable experience.
+Its natural beauty, charming village, and rich history make it one of the most Instagrammable places in.

 Hatley Park